khyron-realm/khyron-realm-website/docs/gameplay/spaceship.md

 ## Core Modules

 The **Spaceship** has a modular interior with **32 hubs**.
-Some modules are available initially, while the others are damages and need to be repaired to be functional.
+Some modules are available initially, while the others are damaged and need to be repaired to be functional.
-Research technology developed by experts from Earth allow to upgrade the software and hardware of the hubs to the **level 10**, offering incremental improvements.
+Research technology developed by experts from Earth allows upgrading the software and hardware of the hubs to the maximum **level 10**, offering incremental improvements.
 To upgrade the core of the ship, the user needs to unlock all the available floors for the current level of the core.
-The process can be done only one at a time, because is dependent on the core.
+The process can be done only one at a time because is dependent on the core.

 ![Spaceship](/img/wiki/spaceship_interior.png)